Sacramento Shelter Pets Alive Adoption Counseling Special

 Please note meet and greets are done by appointment only for approved applications.

 Before contacting us for adoption counseling, please read about these common concerns adopters have that may apply to your situation, along with our responses:

 “I need my dog to get along with resident cats.”
 We absolutely want to make safe and happy matches for all pets in the home.
 We have found time and again that a key ingredient in the recipe for harmonious pets is very slow introductions.
 It’s very difficult for us to know which of our dogs will be best suited for a home with cats.
-In-shelter cat tests are highly unreliable at best, and we don’t trust them.
+In-shelter cat tests are highly unreliable at best.
+We do not try to test cats and the dogs at the shelter because we don’t trust them.
 We ask all adopters with cats to read this article on introducing a new dog to a resident cat and agree to follow the procedure described.
 If you are willing to follow these guidelines, then we are happy to help you choose a dog, keeping in mind that we can make no guarantees about how easy or difficult the process of introducing your new dog to your cat will be.
 It can sometimes require a significant amount of patience and commitment to ensure the safety and happiness of all animals involved.

 “I want a mellow/couch potato dog.”
 All dogs, even the mellowest, have daily exercise needs to consider, as well as needs for engagement with their people and mental stimulation.
 Please read this article about dog exercise needs and energy level to decide which energy level is right for your family.
 Also consider that we have very few dogs who truly fall into the low energy category.
 Most of our dogs are medium energy and would love a family to take them on walks or jogs of a few miles per day, play with them using toys daily, and take them on fun outings frequently.